Howrah–Jamalpur Kavi Guru Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13015 / 13016 Howrah–Bhagalpur Junction Kavi Guru Express covers the distance of 398 km in 11 hours 15 mins (51.57 km/hr) in both directions.
+The 13015 / 13016 Howrah–Jamalpur Junction Kavi Guru Express covers the distance of 398 km in 11 hours 15 mins (51.57 km/h) in both directions.

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does include a Superfast surcharge.